 In 2006, Dr. Huang joined the Case Western Reserve University School of Medicine faculty as an Assistant Professor in the Division of Pediatric Hematology / Oncology at Rainbow Babies & Children’s Hospital - Rainbow / Seidman Cancer Center with a secondary faculty appointment in the Department of Pathology, Biomedical Engineering and General Medical Sciences, as well as a member of the Case Comprehensive Cancer Center.
 Currently.
-Dr. Huang is also the director of clinical fellowship program in Pediatric Hematology / Oncology since 2007.
+Dr. Huang is also the director of clinical fellowship program in Pediatric Hematology / Oncology since 2007 and the director of CWRU's Medical Scientist Training Program.
 Dr. Huang was promoted to Associate Professor in 2012.

 Ongoing projects include:

 - Investigation into factors which influence the dynamic recruitment of T cells and their interactions with tumor cells and associated antigen-presenting cells in tumor-associated micro-environment.

 - Imaging dynamic interaction between peri-vascular APC and T cells in the CNS during induction of acute experimental autoimmune encephalomyelitis.

 - Discovering molecular signaling mechanisms responsible for the regulation of chemokine receptor expression on naive T cells.